apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 Each element in the vector contains for each alternate, in addition to the HTTP headers and the fragment table (if any), a cache key.
 This cache key identifies a volume directory entry that is referred to as the "earliest ``Doc``".
 This is the location where the content for the alternate begins.

 When the object is first cached, it will have a single alternate and that will be stored (if not too large) in first ``Doc``.
 This is termed a *resident alternate* in the code.
-Resident alternates are not liked and the next time the header information is updated the object content will be separated.
+Resident alternates are not linked and the next time the header information is updated the object content will be separated.

 .. note:: The :cpp:class:`CacheHTTPInfoVector` is stored only in the first ``Doc``.
 Subsequent ``Doc`` instances will have an ``hlen`` of zero.